f5devcentral/f5-velos-training/docs/velos_security.rst

 Adding Allow List Entries via CLI
 -----------------------------------

 If you would like to lock down one of the protocols to either a single IP address or subnet, use the **system allowed-ips** command.
 Be sure to commit any changes.
 The **prefix-length** parameter is optional.
-If you omit it, then you will lock down access to a specific IP endpoint, if you add it you can lock down access to a specific subnet.
+If you omit it, then you will lock down access to a specific IP endpoint, if you add it, you can lock down access to a specific subnet.

 .. code-block:: bash